lazywithclass/lazywithclass.github.io/2017-02-15/README.md

  * integration tests
  * smoke tests

 when to use them, why, and what benefits do they bring.

 ### Plans

+ * attend first meeting of the security group
  * finish the Haskell exercise
  * have haste server running
  * review JS implementation of Quicksort, discuss with study group
  * look into Clojure mutation testing library
- * help a fellow recurser to understand how to use AWS services that will help him
+ * help a fellow recurser to understand how to use AWS services
  * game night!